shirleyobih1/path-cc.github.io/_facility/registration.md

 3. You will be redirected to a new page where you will be prompted to login using your institutional credentials.
 Once you have done so, a new page will appear with the following text: "You have successfully approved the user code.
 Please return to your device for further instructions."

-4. Return to your terminal, and hit the enter key to complete the login process.
+4. Return to your terminal, and type 'Enter' to complete the login process.

 ### Option 2: Login via SSH Key Pair Authentication